 Online therapy:

-Online sessions are not appropriate for people in an acute crisis needing immediate help or for people with complex mental health issues – If you are feeling high distress and are very worried about your health, please contact your local health service, A&E or these services if you are in the UK.
+Online sessions are usually not appropriate nor sufficient for people in an acute crisis needing immediate help or for people with complex mental health issues – If you are feeling high distress and are very worried about your health, please contact your local health service, A&E or these services if you are in the UK.

 “Really lovely, helpful counsellor who is very good at putting clients at ease.
 He comes highly recommended.”